louison/foundry/README.md

 # Foundry

-The foundry app (previsouly known as the playlist maker) is used by Rapsodie to push machine-generated playlists on Spotify.
+The foundry app (previsouly known as the playlist maker) is used by Rapsodie to push machine-generated playlists on Spotify that can update regularly.

+### TODO

+[ ] create doc for playlist that never gets updated

 ## Design